Heinrich Köhler: Political career in the Weimar Republic

-Following the German Revolution Köhler, who was a friend of Joseph Wirth and belonged to the Center Party's left wing, supported the party's involvement in the revolutionary Badische vorläufige Volksregierung and initially worked as the government's chief press officer.
+Following the German Revolution Köhler, who was a friend of Joseph Wirth and belonged to the Zentrum's left wing, supported the party's involvement in the revolutionary Baden Provisional People's Government (Badische vorläufige Volksregierung) and initially worked as the government's chief press officer.

 Following the resignation of the USPD ministers in early 1919, Köhler became a Staatsrat and head of cabinet for the president of the Republic, Anton Geiss.
 In 1920 he succeeded Wirth as Baden Minister of Finance, a position he held until 1927.
 In 1923/4 and 1926/7, he was also the head of state of Baden, or Staatspräsident.
 In January 1927, Köhler became Reich Minister of Finance in the fourth cabinet of chancellor Wilhelm Marx (January 1927 to June 1928) and had to resign his posts in Baden.

 From 1928 until the summer of 1932 Köhler was a member of the Reichstag.